patrickphzhang/patrickphzhang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Architecture, University of Chinese Academy of Sciences, 2024
+* Ph.D. in Computer Architecture, University of Chinese Academy of Sciences, 2024
 * M.S. in Computer Architecture, University of Chinese Academy of Sciences, 2019
 * B.S. in Computer Science and Technology, ShanDong University, 2017